4 ways to save money on car insurance for teenagers

 This should come as no surprise as automobile accidents are the leading cause of death for teens in the U.S. In fact, teenage drivers ages 16 to 19 are about three times more likely than drivers ages 20 and older to be in fatal car crashes, according to the Insurance Institute for Highway Safety and the Centers for Disease Control and Prevention.

 With these statistics in mind, it’s important to make sure that you have more than adequate car insurance to cover your teenager in the event of an accident.
 You can still, however, do your homework to find the best policy at the lowest rate.
 For starters, adding your teenage driver and even another vehicle to your family policy will typically cost you less than purchasing a separate policy for your child.
-There are also plenty of other discounts available, according to Liberty Mutual Insurance.
+There are also plenty of other discounts available.
 Here are our top four ways to save money when adding a teenager to your policy:

 Sign your teenager up for a driver’s education course in your state.
 Upon completion of the course and providing your insurance company with a completion certificate, you’ll often see a 10 percent discount on your insurance.
 Some insurance companies, such as Liberty Mutual, even offer online driving courses that are proven to result in both safer driving and insurance discounts.
 In clinical trials, for example, teens who complete Liberty’s online teenSMART course have up to 30 percent fewer collisions one year afterwards than teens who didn’t take the training.